tracim/tracim/README.md

 # Tracim - Introduction #

-Tracim is a collaborative software designed to allow people to work on and share various data and document types.
+Tracim is a collaborative software designed to allow people to share and work on various data and document types.

-You hesitate to install a wiki, a forum or a file management software ?
-Stop hesitating: install Tracim.
+If you hesitate to install a wiki, a forum or a file management software, stop hesitating and install Tracim.

 With Tracim, you manage in the same place: